dotlang/language/README.md

 auto ab = (x) -> 2*x; //WRONG! input type is not specified which is invalid with auto Interface1 intr = (x, y) -> x+y;
 Interface1 intr = (x, y) -> (r1:x+y, r2:x);  //returning a tuple from anon-func
-auto x = (int x) -> x+1;   //compiler will automatically create/find appropriate interface and will init x int t = x(10); //t will be 11. compiler will automatically invoke the only method of the interface.
+auto x = (int x) -> x+1;   //compiler will automatically map to fn<int, int> interface and will init x int t = x(10); //t will be 11. compiler will automatically invoke the only method of the interface.
 Intr6 intr5 = () -> 5; //no input
+Intr6 intr6 = { 5; }; //same as above, first part can be omitted
 Interface2 intr2 = x -> x+1;  //you can omit parantheses if you have only one variable
 Interface1 intr = (x, y) -> {
     method1();
     method2(x,y);
 };

-//name of class functions are read-only references to the implementation.
+//name of functions are read-only references to the implementation.
 You can use them as
-//anonymous interfaces
+//anonymous interfaces of type fn<>
 Intr5 pa = this.method1;
-//if no interface name is specified, compiler will find appropriate template interface "Function" for it auto pp = this.method2;  //called later by: pp(1, 2, 3);
+//if no interface name is specified, compiler will find appropriate template interface "fn" for it auto pp = this.method2;  //can be called later through: pp(1, 2, 3);
-auto xp = (int x, int y) -> x+y;  //again compiler will find and assign appropriate Fucntion interface
+auto xp = (int x, int y) -> x+y;  //again compiler will assign appropriate fn interface
-//for example for above case type of xp will be Function<int, int, int>
+//for example for above case type of xp will be fn<int, int, int>
-//if returning multiple values, it will be an anonymous struct
+//if returning multiple values, it will be an anonymous struct auto xp = (int x, int y) -> return (a:1, b:3); //type of xp will be fn<(int, int), int, int>

-//long form
-auto intr = Interface1
+//long form, full implementation of empty methods of a class auto intr = Interface1
 {
     int function1(int x,int y)